 After the Nazis came to power, Chain knew that he, being Jewish, would no longer be safe in Germany.
-He left Germany and moved to England, arriving on 2 April 1933 with ?10 in his pocket.
+He left Germany and moved to England, arriving on 2 April 1933.
 Geneticist and physiologist J.B.S Haldane helped him obtain a position at University College Hospital, London.
 He began working on phospholipids (a major component of all major biological membranes) as a PhD student at Fitzwilliam House, Cambridge University under the direction of Sir Frederick Gowland Hopkins.
 In 1935, he accepted a job at Oxford University as a lecturer in pathology.
 During this time he worked on a range of research topics, including snake venoms, tumor metabolism, lysozymes, and biochemistry techniques.

 In 1939, he joined Howard Florey to investigate natural antibacterial agents produced by microorganisms – among them penicillin.
 This led him and Florey to revisit the work of Alexander Fleming, who had described penicillin nine years earlier.
 They mistakenly thought these substances were all enzymes like lysozyme.
 While Florey and Chain were assembling grants to support their research, work was begun on penicillin.
 Chain and Florey went on to discover penicillin’s therapeutic action and its chemical composition.
 He also theorized the structure of penicillin, which was confirmed by X-ray crystallography done by Dorothy Hodgkin.
 For this research, Chain, Florey, and Fleming received the Nobel Prize in 1945.
 Chain, along with another chemist, Edward Penley Abraham, worked out a successful technique for purifying and concentrating penicillin.
 The keys seemed to lie in controlling the pH of the “juice,” reducing the sample’s temperature, and evaporating the product over and over (essentially freeze-drying it).
 In this early process many gallons of mold broth were used to produce an amount just large enough to cover a fingernail.
 This excruciatingly inefficient process was later improved on by Norman Heatley — another biochemist on the research team assembled by Florey — and a succession of other scientists.